 There are several helpful types of art therapy projects for addiction recovery.
 Art therapy allows people to try something new and explore different forms of personal expression.
 For some people, painting is a great art therapy project because of how affordable and accessible the painting medium can be.

-In this article, we’re taking a look at the benefit of art therapy as well as several art therapy projects for addiction recovery.
+In this article, we’re looking at the benefit of art therapy and several art therapy projects for addiction recovery.

 Art Therapy Projects for Addiction Recovery

-Throughout the ages, art has been used as a means to tap into our deepest emotional and spiritual experiences.
-The emotions which are conveyed through art mediums such as painting, sculpting, theater, and music simply cannot be manifested through simple speech and common language.
+Throughout the ages, art has been used to tap into our deepest emotional and spiritual experiences.
+The emotions conveyed through art mediums such as painting, sculpting, theater, and music simply cannot be manifested through simple speech and common language.
 The power of artistic expression in communicating the journey to, through, and out of addiction has been recognized by innovative substance abuse treatment centers and is being utilized as another tool in the vast toolbox of recovery.

-Here are some of the benefits of exploring art therapy projects for addiction recovery.
+Here are some benefits of exploring art therapy projects for addiction recovery.

 No Artistic Talent Needed

-The primary focus of art therapy for addiction treatment is not the level of skill of the artist.
-In fact, no artistic skill is needed in order to enjoy the benefits.
-The benefit of art therapy lies in the creation of an expression that transcends words.
-Whether your experiences lead you to create a wall mural or a three-word poem, the healing process stems from the fact that you are creating something of your own.
-Creating something from your soul means that there will be nothing else in the world that looks or sounds exactly the same.
-Your art will be as unique as you are, and will reflect your individual perspectives and experiences.
+The primary focus of art therapy for addiction treatment is not the artist’s skill level.
+No artistic skill is needed to enjoy the benefits.
+The benefit of art therapy lies in creating an expression that transcends words.
+Whether your experiences lead you to create a mural or a three-word poem, the healing process stems from the fact that you are creating something of your own.
+Creating something from your soul means that there will be nothing else in the world that looks or sounds the same.
+Your art will be as unique as you are and will reflect your perspectives and experiences.

 Related: How Does Art Therapy Work?